dotnet/docs/docs/csharp/roslyn-sdk/get-started/syntax-transformation.md

 [!code-csharp[create a new subtree](../../../../samples/snippets/csharp/roslyn-sdk/SyntaxTransformationQuickStart/ConstructionCS/Program.cs#BuildNewUsing "Create the subtree with the replaced namespace")]

 Run the program and look carefully at the output.
-The `newusing` hasn't been placed in the root tree.
+The `newUsing` hasn't been placed in the root tree.
 The original tree hasn't been changed.

 Add the following code using the <xref:Microsoft.CodeAnalysis.SyntaxNodeExtensions.ReplaceNode%2A> extension method to create a new tree.
 The new tree is the result of replacing the existing import with the updated `newUsing` node.
 You assign this new tree to the existing `root` variable: